 - It is a unique program in the Greater Houston area, with a curriculum that aligns with the industrial needs in the area.

 - It offers face-to-face and online course delivery options.

-- You can earn the Project Management and Six Sigma Green Belt Joint Certificate (PMSS), the SAP Student Recognition Award, Certificate of Engineering Data Analytics (CEDA), or the Supply Chain and Analytics Certificate (SCA) as part of the Engineering Management M.S.
+- You can earn the Joint Certificate for Project Management and Six Sigma Green Belt (PMSS), the SAP Student Recognition Award, Certificate of Engineering Data Analytics (CEDA), or the Supply Chain and Analytics Certificate (SCA) as part of the Engineering Management M.S.

 - The program is specifically designed to help students with technical backgrounds develop new skills in business/management, and technology to increase their career potential.

 - The program includes courses in negotiations, entrepreneurship, project management, six sigma, decisions analysis, technology management, Enterprise Resource Planning (ERP) systems, and innovative product design that you can use in your current or future profession.

 The Engineering Management M.S. consists of 33 graduate credit hours, including the option of a capstone experience or a thesis.
 With the capstone option, you must complete 15 hours of core requirement, 15 hours of electives, and three hours of capstone.
 If you choose the thesis option, you must complete 15 hours of core requirements, 12 hours of electives, and six hours of thesis.